gap579137/WatcherDNS/README.md

 ## Use Cases

-SnitchDNS can be used for:
+WatcherDNS can be used for:

 * A DNS Forwarding Server - Allowing you to monitor all requests via a Web GUI.
 * Red Teams - Implement IP restrictions to block sandboxes, monitor phishing domain resolutions and e-mails, and restrict access to known IP ranges.